sensejs/sensejs/website/docs/module/defining-modules.md

 is created or destroyed.

 Note that once a module is initialized, any injectable provided by one module will be available to others, even components from the other modules that do not list it as a dependency.

 In other words, the inter-module dependency graph only affects the order of initialization and de-initialization but does not restrict you from injecting anything from any other module.

-However, it is still a good practice to carefully consider the relationship between modules.
+Anyway, it is a good practice to explicitly specify the relationship between modules.